Archive | STD Information & Prevention RSS feed for this section

 Nonoxynols are non-ionic surfactant mixtures varying in the number of repeating ethoxy groups.
 They're used as detergents, emulsifiers, wetting agents, de-foaming agents etc. - taken from Wikipedia

 Surfactants are wetting agents that lower the surface tension of a liquid, allowing easier spreading, and lower the interfacial tension between two liquids.
-Also, Surfactants are usually amphiphilic meaning they have "tails" and "heads"; think of what sperm or a tadpole looks like.
+Also, surfactants are usually amphiphilic meaning they have "tails" and "heads"; think of what sperm or a tadpole looks like.
 If that isn't clear enough, the best way for me to describe it is to say that surfactants work by disturbing the cell membrane. **However due to the toxicity of these mixtures they are no longer allowed for anything that can be poured down the drain (think of chemical cleaners) or in laundry detergent.
 So I can't pour it down the drain, but I can put it in my vag? are you kidding me?!
 To put surfectants into perspective, think of the everyday products that they can be found in like;

 • Detergents